Human Feedback: The Foundation of Safe Autonomy

 What does the data labeling ecosystem look like?

-In the last few years, there has been a boom in private annotation firms dedicated to providing data labeling and annotation services.
-These private firms, also referred to as offshore business process outsourcing (BPO) companies, employ and provide staff for data annotations.
-Data labeling can be demanding and sometimes there can be elevated stress levels, depending on the situation.
+In recent years, there has been significant growth in annotation firms providing data labeling services.
+Many of these private firms, also referred to as offshore business process outsourcing (BPO) companies, employ staff for data annotation work.
+However, the working conditions in this sector vary widely, and quality human feedback requires sustainable working environments.

 Our take on this issue